-The Digital Marketing Strategy minor enables students to acquire knowledge and skills in online and digital business and digital product delivery, and in developing, analyzing and enhancing a company’s presence on the web, mobile and social networks.
-Digital marketing encompasses many areas of application, including mobile marketing,
+The Minor in Digital Marketing Strategy enables students to acquire knowledge and skills online and in digital business and digital product delivery; developing, analyzing and enhancing a company’s presence on the web, mobile and social networks.
+Digital marketing encompasses many areas of application, including mobile marketing.

 Internet marketing, e-commerce, and social media marketing.
 The demand for digital marketing skills has grown rapidly and has resulted in numerous career opportunities in the professional realm such as specialist, director, marketing, and coordinator.
 Companies are spending record budgets on advertising using social media, the Internet, and the mobile platforms.

 In a Robert Hall Technology Survey in 2011, and Manpower Group Talent Shortage Survey in 2012, it was projected that over the next 10 years businesses will see an 80% growth in jobs in the Digital Marketing Strategy area.

 This course offers knowledge in strategic product planning and new product development in relation to marketing management.
 Topics covered are in the areas of innovation, mass-customization, economic, financial, legal and marketing principles.
 Pre: MKTG 3104, 4154, 4204.